kubernetes/community/committee-steering/governance/annual-reports.md

 Committee.

 ### 2020:
-Due to playing catch up with 40 community groups, we will have a slightly modified timeline bootstrap process this year and then will follow the process outlined in 2021.
-This means that Chairs will be reporting twice in n months and not a year.
-A yearly cadence will be followed post 2021.
+Due to playing catch up with 37 community groups, we will have a slightly modified timeline bootstrap process this year and then will follow the process outlined for 2021.
+Working Groups, due to their temporary nature, will be the only group to submit for 2020.

-TODO outline time line for 2020
+1. Steering Committee will assign one member as a liaison to each community group for kick off, help, or guidance needed throughout the process during the first week of July
+2. Working Group Organizers create one report and send it to/share it with steering-private@kubernetes.io for review; reports should take ~30 days to complete (work with your liaison on timeline)
+3. Steering will schedule private meetings to follow up on anything denoted as a private matter on the report; reports are not made public until all private comments have been addressed
+4. Once reviewed and follow ups are completed, the liaison will ask the organizer(s) of the group to submit a pull request to that groups documentation in the community repo
+5. The Steering Committee liaison will work directly with groups that have follow up items and update Steering during regular monthly meetings
+6. The September Chairs, Tech Leads, and Organizers meetings will be used as follow up for the working groups that have questions from/to Steering and a retrospective

 ### 2021 and on:
-1. Chairs create one report and send it to steering-private@kubernetes.io for review; reports are due at the end of February and will use a template with the questions listed below TODO: to be created
-2. Steering Committee will assign one member as a liaison to each community group before the reports are submitted so there is an established point of contact for any help or guidance needed
+1. Steering Committee will assign one member as a liaison to each community group for kick off, help, or guidance needed throughout the process
-3. The March SIG Chairs and Tech Leads meetings will be used as follow up for the community groups that have questions from/to Steering and report retrospectives
+2. Chairs/Organizers create one report and send it to/share it with steering-private@kubernetes.io
+ for review; reports are due at the end of February
-4. Steering will schedule private meetings to follow up on anything denoted as a private matter on the report; reports are not made public until all private comments have been addressed
+3. Steering will schedule private meetings to follow up on anything denoted as a private matter on the report; reports are not made public until all comments have been addressed
-5. Once reviewed and follow ups are completed, Steering will ask the chair(s) of the group to submit a pull request to that groups documentation in the community repo.
+4. Once reviewed and follow ups are completed, the liaison will ask the chair(s)/organizer(s) of the group to submit a pull request to that groups documentation in the community repo
-6. The Steering Committee liaison will work directly with groups that have follow up items and update Steering during regular monthly meetings
+5. The Steering Committee liaison will work directly with groups that have follow up items and update Steering during regular monthly meetings
+6. The March Chairs, Tech Leads, and Organizers meetings will be used as follow up for the community groups that have questions from/to Steering and a retrospective

 ### Tips for Chairs and Working Group Organizers:
 - Work together with your groups roles and community members to complete;